duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/23-soldering-troubleshooting.md

 Recommended: 30 min

 Students should use materials listed above and have partners create bad soldering jobs (too much solder, bad connection), and have their partner diagnose and troubleshoot.
-ZThe teacher should walk around the class, making sure the student's arent causing any harm to the materials unnintentionally.
+The teacher should walk around the class, making sure the student's aren't causing any harm to the materials unnintentionally.
+The teacher could also give out some of the student's past soldering jobs that failed, and possible ask the whole class to diagnose it together.

 ### Ending The Lesson